WilstonOreo/omnidome/README.md

 cmake . -DQT_PATH=/your/path/to/qt

 CMake is looking for Qt in this directory.
+DO NOT use the ~ symbol when referring to your home folder, you will need to fully write down the folder name, like /home/cr8tr instead.

 1.2 Building on Ubuntu 14.04
 ============================

-On linux, we recommend to use the clang compiler (version 3.5) for compiling.
-On ubuntu, you can install clang by typing

-$ sudo apt-get install clang-3.5
+$ sudo apt-get install cmake git g++-4.9

 in commandline.
 You will also need cmake, which you can install with

 $ sudo apt-get install cmake

 Go in to omnidome folder, and run

-./bootstrap.sh

-After bootstrapping was successful, run

-$ cmake -DCMAKE_BUILD_TYPE=Release .  && make

-You might to specify the Qt Path manually by passing the additional argument -DQT_PATH=/your/path/to/qt to the cmake command
+./cmake-files/deploy_ubuntu.sh

 You can start omnidome with
 ./bin/Release/omnidome